 Baby's Breath: (included on the 2005 Tsunami Relief CD release "Care Package" www.carepackagecd.com )

 "This song has been misunderstood a bit, but it's understandable because of the content.
-People will ask me questions like 'how could you write a song about abortion and not expect to alienate someone?'
+People will ask me like 'how could you write a song about this?'
 I get that, but that's kind of the issue in a way.
-The song is about a person who refuses to even MAKE a decision in the first place."
+The song is about a person who refuses to even make a decision in the first place."

-"Alright, so when something serious happens in your life you come to this time point where you gotta decide to either deal with it or not deal with it at all.
+"Alright, so when something serious happens in your life you come to this time point where you gotta decide to either deal with it or not deal with it and make it worse.
 What actually happened was, my cousin was doing a class presentation in college about abortion, and it was so intense that the professor actually stopped her in the middle of it.
 She was pretty upset about it, and it got me wondering how I would deal with that type of thing myself.
-The thing is, the song is NOT pro or anti anything; I don't think I have the right to make a decision for someone else.
-It's about someone who finds themselves struggling with consequence and is full of regret to just to be in the position of having to choose."
+The thing is, the song is not pro or anti anything; I don't think I have the right to make that decision.
+It's about someone who finds themselves struggling with consequence and regret, you know, just being in that position of having to choose."

 The Moon Goddess:

 "A song about the short lived memories we hold onto and nostalgia about the person that's encapsulated by such a vision.
-It's about that summer you had when you were 19 years old, where you met a person who had a tremendous impact on your life.
-You thank the powers above for those warm August nights that changed you forever, those nights underneath the moon to the sound of crickets, to the sound of a passing car, and to the sound of falling in love."
+It's about that summer you had when you were growing up; maybe you met a person or entity that had a tremendous impact on your life.
+You thank the powers above for the warm August nights that changed you forever, underneath the moon to the sound of crickets, to the sound of a passing car, and to the sound of your youth together."

 A Knight In Dented Armour:

 "This song is about a guy who just can't relate well to other people, either due to his unique personality or the fact that he's never sober.
-I think if you lived in that fashion you would have trouble presenting your view of the world to everyone else.
-They just wouldn't get it.."
+I think if you lived in that fashion you would have trouble detailing your view of the world to everyone else and they wouldn't get it.
+It's about the armour we all wear and why we chose it."

 The Flow: